-Unit Transfer Preference: Residents who have submitted a Unit Transfer Request and who are deemed eligible for the transfer are given preference on the waiting list.
+Unit Transfer Preference: Residents who have submitted a Unit Transfer Request and who are deemed eligible for the transfer are given preference on the waiting list for the requested unit type only.
 This means that a resident transferring from one unit to another will be offered a unit before an applicant.
 (See Unit Transfer Policy)